KuoAiTe/AI-FinalProject/README.md

 If you already have a git repository, then run the following code
 >git pull https://github.com/KuoAiTe/COMP7970-004-FinalProject.git

 Otherwise, use the following code:
 >git clone https://github.com/KuoAiTe/COMP7970-004-FinalProject.git

-Because you cannot directly acces the master branch, so create your new branch name using the command:
+Because you cannot directly access the master branch, so create your new branch name using the command:

 Creates a new branch but leaves you on the same branch.
 >git branch branchName